agency42/agency42-website/prd.md

         Strong Opinion in One Sentence
         Blend Bootoshi's creator fire-hose with radical pricing transparency and a qualification wall—anything else is friction that costs you five-figure retainers.
-        Execute the plan above exactly; the site will generate leads while you sleep, and you'll never waste another hour on “tyre-kicker” calls.
+        Execute the plan above exactly; the site will generate leads while you sleep, and you'll never waste another hour on "tyre-kicker" calls.